 Kuraokami – The Snow Dragon

-Kuzuryu – The exorcised dragon
+kuzuryu – The exorcised dragon

-Inari Ōkami – Divinity of Prosperity
+Inari Ōkami – Deity of Prosperity

 This deity is very popular and has a mountain full of portals in Kyoto dedicated to Inari.
 She is often represented as a fox.
-She has also appeared as a snake or dragon in some accounts.
+She has also appeared as a serpent or dragon in some accounts.